Report a housing repair

-If you are a Council tenant and something is broken or not working properly in your home, you can report a repair online.
+If you are a Council tenant and something is broken or not working properly in your home you can report a repair online.
 The MyPKC reporting service is available 24 hours a day, seven days a week.

 Here, our tenant Megane Kilpatrick explains how quick and simple MyPKC was to use when she reported a repair:

 Please be aware that many minor maintenance jobs and repairs are the responsibility of tenants.
 We have provided a number of video tutorials to help tenants with the most common minor maintenance jobs we are contacted about.

 - blocked toilets where the premises contain only one toilet